WebRTC security: Are truly decentralized and private calls possible?

 WebRTC is secure by default, however, there is a room for improving its privacy.
 We hid the real IP addresses of the peers participating in the call by replacing them with temporary node-local addresses generated by Staex public network, and finally made them human-readable by resolving them from AZERO.ID names.

-The resulting system does not require STUN/TURN server, signalling server, but requires manual handshake by exchanging the request/response links over some channel (e.g. messenger, email) that does not need to be private.
+The resulting system does not require STUN/TURN server, signaling server, but requires manual handshake by exchanging the request/response links over some channel (e.g. messenger, email) that does not need to be private.
 Security and privacy in this case is guaranteed by Staex that does not allow spoofing node addresses by design.

 Staex is a secure public network for IoT devices that can not run a VPN such as smart meters, IP cameras, and EV chargers.
 Staex encrypts legacy protocols, reduces mobile data usage, and simplifies building networks with complex topologies through its unique multi-hop architecture.
 Staex is fully zero-trust meaning that no traffic is allowed unless specified by the device owner which makes it more secure than even some private networks.
 With this, Staex creates an additional separation layer to provide more security for IoT devices on the Internet, also protecting other Internet services from DDoS attacks that are usually executed on millions of IoT machines.